sunnysidesounds/wapf/README.md

 *	``` python runWAPF.py zleftbag ``` : Checks all left nav links on Zumiez.com storefronts for 404 links due to the use of Endeca.
 *	``` python runWAPF.py zmybag ``` : Checks the cart functionality.

-**New Script Setup:**

-Take a look at the current custom commands to see how to script a custom command (i.e. script) All custom command scripts should have at least these modules imported:
+**New Script Setup:** Take a look at the current custom commands to see how to script a custom command.
+All custom command scripts should have at least these modules imported:

     import sys
     import os